davidmpye/V10_Dyson_BMS/README.md

 Problems
 - doesn't use the rest of the status LEDs to reflect cleaner problems eg Blocked/Filter statuses
 - doesn't use the coulomb charge counter to monitor pack charge, just displays guestimates based on cell voltage.
-- doesn't check temperatures when charging the pack
 - No cell balancing (same as stock), I doubt this can be fixed.
-- Not very helpful about error codes at the moment!

 ![v10small](https://github.com/davidmpye/V10_Dyson_BMS/assets/2261985/1e88cf50-33de-437f-a9fb-07bd52d1e4b9)